 Azulejos – is the tongue twister name of colorful tiles you see at many places in Goa.
+Azulejos is also spelled as Azulejo and Azulezoz.
 Especially, in old buildings.
-What if I told you that each of that tile is hand painted and then glazed?
-The lovely nameplates you see when you walk around Fontainhas in Panaji are all hand painted.
+What if I told you that each of these tiles is hand painted and then glazed?
+The lovely nameplates you see when you walk around Fontainhas in Panaji are all hand-painted.

 At an Azulejos studio you not just see regular tiles and blue and white nameplates but you also come across family portraits and beautiful images transported on these small square tiles.

-I had happily assumed that Portuguese brought this art form to Goa and while they left, this art form stayed back.
+I had happily assumed that the Portuguese brought this art form to Goa and while they left, this art form stayed back.
 I was both right and wrong.
-Portuguese brought the hand painted tiles to Goa but they never brought the skills to make them in Goa.
-Initially, they used to get the Azulezos tiles with them from Portugal.
-Later when they wanted the local themes on tiles, they used to send the sketches of the Goan landscape to Portugal.
+Portuguese brought the hand-painted tiles to the state, but they never brought the skills to make them locally.
+Initially, they used to get the tiles with them from Portugal.
+Later when they wanted the local themes on tiles, they used to send sketches of the Goan landscape to Portugal.
 Azulejos used to be handcrafted in Portugal and then shipped to Goa for installation.
-So, these tiles were never made in Goa during Portuguese rule.
+So, these tiles were never made in the state during Portuguese rule.

 So, when and how did it come to Goa?
-Well, a couple of gentlemen from Goa, students of Goa College of Arts, went to Portugal to study this art form and they brought it back to Goa.
-Now there are a few Azulezos Studios in Goa that skillfully paint Azulezos Tiles for you.
+Well, a couple of gentlemen, students of Goa College of Arts, went to Portugal to study this art form and they brought it back to the state.
+Now there are a few studios here that skillfully paint for you.

-The art of Azulejos was potentially born in Arab world sometime in 15th CE.
-From there it traveled to Seville region of Spain.
-Initially, it has only geometric patterns and no human or animal figurine.
-I assume this was in line with Islamic idea of art.
-However, as it started spreading to rest of Spain and Portugal, they started adding their own creativity to the look and feel of these tiles.
-Scenes of human life started appearing on Azulejos.
+The art of Azulejos was potentially born in the Arab world sometime in the 15th CE.
+From there it traveled to the Seville region of Spain.
+Initially, it has only geometric patterns and no human or animal figurines.
+I assume this was in line with the Islamic idea of art.
+However, as it started spreading to the rest of Spain and Portugal, they started adding their own creativity to the look and feel of these tiles.
+Scenes of human life started appearing on these hand-painted tiles.